michaelheyman/pdx-extract/README.md

-# poc-google-function
+# pdx-extract

-[poc-google-function](https://github.com/michaelheyman/poc-google-function/) is part of the [pdx-schedule](https://github.com/michaelheyman/pdx-schedule/) project.
+[pdx-extract](https://github.com/michaelheyman/pdx-extract/) is part of the [pdx-schedule](https://github.com/michaelheyman/pdx-schedule/) project.

 Runs a Cloud Function that scrapes the schedule information from Portland State.